jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 W_2
 $$
 between -1 and 1, and z the corresponding cost J(x, y).
-The solution of our model is where W and b has the lowest cost. i.e. picking the value of W and b such that the cost is the lowest (the blue area).Visualize dropping a marble at a random point
+The solution of our model is where W and b has the lowest cost. i.e. picking the value of W and b such that the cost is the lowest (the lowest oint in the blue region).Visualize dropping a marble at a random point
 $$
 (W_1, W_2)
 $$